Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The two teams combine to average 40.7 points per game, 9.3 less than the total in this contest.
+- These two squads combine to allow 37 points per game, 13.0 fewer than this contest's over/under.

-- The 37 combined points per game that these two squads have allowed this season are 13.0 fewer than the 50 over/under in this contest.
+- The Trojans and their opponents have scored an average of 56.5 points per game in 2021, 6.5 more than Saturday's total.

-- The average total in Trojans games this season is 56.5, 6.5 points above Saturday's total of 50.
+- In 2021, games involving the Warhawks have averaged a total of 53.5 points, 3.5 more than the set over/under in this contest.

 Troy Stats and Trends